323 Commonwealth

 Albert and Virginia de Roode moved soon thereafter and were living in Buckhead, Georgia, at the time of the 1940 US Census.

-In 1942, Julia (Yates) Major Worthen married again, to John J. O’Carroll.
-After their marriage, they lived at 323 Commonwealth.
 By the mid-1940s, they were joined by Virginia de Roode, who had divorced from Albert de Roode.
-She married again in December of 1946 to Donald Hill Farrington.
+She married again in December of 1946 to Donald Hill Farrington, a manufacturer of jewelers cases and metal specialties.
 After their marriage, they lived in an apartment at 62 Commonwealth.

 On June 18, 1947, Virginia Farrington transferred 323 Commonwealth to her mother, Julia O’Carroll, as trustee for her own benefit during her lifetime, with the principal to be distributed to Virginia Farrington upon Julia O’Carroll’s death.

-On August 27, 1962, 323 Commonwealth was acquired from Julia O’Carroll by Lester J. Robinson.
+On August 27, 1962, 323 Commonwealth was acquired from Julia O’Carroll by Lester John Robinson.
 He and his wife, Edith M. (Cronshaw) Robinson, lived in Lowell.
 On April 9, 1964, he transferred the properties to their daughter, Louise Edith Robinson, as trustee of the Louise Robinson Realty Trust.